Jobs

 Concepts and definitions

-A job is conceptualised as a relationship between an employed person and employing enterprise, that is, between an employee and an employer or between a self-employed person (employee) and their own enterprise (employer).
-These jobs are often referred to in ABS statistics as ‘filled jobs’.
+A job reflects a relationship between an employed person and an employing business (that is, the relationship between an employee and an employer), or between a self-employed person and their own (incorporated or unincorporated) business.
+Thus, there are 'employee jobs' and 'self-employment jobs', and together these comprise ‘filled jobs’.

-Jobs can also exist in the absence of an employed person, referred to in ABS statistics as a ‘vacant job’.
-Vacant jobs are positions which are available for immediate filling and for which recruitment action has been undertaken.
-For more information on vacant jobs, see the section: Job Vacancies.
+Jobs can also exist in the absence of an employed person, i.e. a 'vacant job'.
+In ABS statistics, ‘vacant jobs’ are positions which are available for immediate filling and for which recruitment action has been undertaken.
+For more information on vacant jobs, see the Job Vacancies section.
+The total number of jobs in the economy comprises 'filled jobs' plus 'vacant jobs'.

 Payment

 Most jobs are performed by employed persons in return for some form of payment, whether it is in cash or in kind.
-As such, persons paid solely in kind, such as contributing family workers, are considered to have a job.
+People paid solely in kind, such as contributing family workers, are considered to have a job.

 Not all jobs are paid, however, either in cash or in kind.
 People can be engaged in productive economic activity within an institutional unit for no apparent reward, in which case they are contributing to output but receiving no compensation.
-The 2008 SNA concept of a job includes these people as volunteer labour; however, they are excluded from the Australian System of National Accounts and also from Australian labour statistics (see the section: Institutional Units and the Economically Active Population).
+The 2008 SNA concept of a job includes these people as volunteer labour; however, they are excluded from the Australian System of National Accounts and also from ABS labour statistics (see the Institutional Units and the Economically Active Population chapter).

 Multiple jobs

-Estimates of employment from business surveys are typically measures of jobs.
+Estimates of jobs are typically measures of employee jobs.
 The employer is generally unable to provide information about their employees’ other jobs.
 Because ABS business surveys sample businesses and not employees, multiple job holders may be included in the sample multiple times.

 The distinction between jobs and employment is also important when considering full-time/part-time status.
 As full-time/part-time status relates to a person's employment (based on the total hours they work in all of their jobs), the number of full-time employed people (and changes in that number) does not equate to the number of full-time jobs in the labour market.
 A person in full-time employment can hold more than one job (for example, two part-time jobs for which the combined number of hours worked totals 35 hours or more per week), whereas a full-time job represents one person employed full-time.